nithinpnandanam/We-Mart/README.md

 ```
 ---
-* In React, useNavigate() from react-router-dom can only be used inside components, not in utility files or API files.
+* In React, useNavigate() from react-router-dom can only be used inside components, not in utility files or API files
+* in response interceptors of axios we can gind the usage of navigateTo .
 * So when you want to navigate programmatically from outside React components (like from an API error handler or utility function), you need a workaround.
 * Refer ```navigationHelper.ts NavigationRegistrar.tsx and App.tsx```
 * **NavigationRegistrar.tsx :**
   * It runs once on mount, gets navigate() from React Router via useNavigate(), and stores it globally via setNavigator().
 ---